danielefongo/shapeshift/README.md

 ### Zero length command

 `ZPURE_GIT_DIR_COMMAND` and `ZPURE_NON_GIT_DIR_COMMAND` represent the commands that run when you just press enter without inserting any command.
 The first one is run in a git directory, the other one is run otherwise.
 You can assign to them a command or an empty string, if you don't want them to be run.
+The default for these properties is empty string.